United States Army Cyber Command

 The U.S. Army Cyber Command (ARCYBER) conducts information dominance and cyberspace operations as the Army service component command of United States Cyber Command (USCYBERCOM).

-ARCYBER was established on 1 October 2010 and was intended to be the Army's single point of contact for external organizations regarding information operations and cyberspace.
+ARCYBER was established on 1 October 2010, intending to be the Army's single point of contact for external organizations regarding information operations and cyberspace.

 Organization

 ARCYBER is the Army service component command supporting USCYBERCOM.

 All 41 of the Active Army's cyber mission force teams reached Full Operational Capability (FOC) by September 2017.
 The cyber mission force teams are composed of a defensive component, denoted cyber protection teams (CPTs), and an offensive component.
 In addition, 21 CPTs are being readied in the Reserve component.
 Initial operational capability (IOC) for some of the cyber protection teams was attained as early as 2014 during DoD missions.